 In 1976, Charles married Betty.
 Jing thought that it was amusing that their relationship had deteriorated after Mysterious Footworks of Kung Fu*.
 This was the only movie that she had ever produced.
 It only grossed H.K.$ 1,201,305 when it was screened from the 24th to the 30th of August in 1978.
 One of the stuntmen in The Big Showdown, Wong Chi-Ming, also worked on Evidence.
 With Frankie having a post-production role, he could only join them after the fact (matching their shots with music).
 Despite what you might assume, both movies did not involve the same production company.
 Evidence was produced by the Fang Bros.
 Company whereas The Big Showdown was produced by Empire Cinema Center.
-In the spring of 1974, they filmed a comedy titled April Fool.
+In the spring of 1974, E.C.C. filmed a comedy titled April Fool.
 This had Betty as a supporting player, and it involved the talents of several people who were involved in the production of The Big Showdown.
 These people were Leung Wing-Yim as the production manager, Felix Chan Sai-Wing as the planner and Ma Goon-Wa, who went from serving as the lighting technician on The Big Showdown to being promoted to cinematographer of April Fool.

 The crucial difference was who produced it.
 Wu Ma produced April Fool whereas the producer of The Big Showdown was Hong Li, who produced two Empire films involving the talents of Yuen Woo-Ping as the choreographer – Tough Guy (1972) and Wits to Wits (1974).
 Yuen was also the choreographer of The Big Showdown.
 He brought two of his brothers, i.e. Yuen Shun-Yee and Yuen Chun-Wei (a.k.a.
 Brandy Yuen Jan-Yeung), to perform the action with him.
 Other participants were Corey Yuen Kwai, Yuen Biao and Yuen Bun.
 Regarding the latter, Jing said: “He is the one who I bonded with the most during the times when I visited the set.
 He has worked for me more times than any other action director.”

 The most significant relationship that Jing forged was with the esteemed editor, Marco Mak Chi-Sin, who gradually became one of Jing’s regular collaborators.
 Among other offerings, he edited A True Mob Story, Love Generation Hong Kong, The Conmen in Vegas and The Spy Dad.
 He even co-directed Colour of the Truth alongside Jing, and he completely directed Naked Soldier.
-Most notably, Marco would direct movies where Jing worked as a writer under the alias – Not a Woman.
+Most notably, Marco would direct movies where Jing worked as a writer under this alias: Not a Woman.
 These movies were Cop on a Mission, The Peeping and Haunted Office.
 Speaking of aliases, Wong Tin-Lam and Jing both hid their writing contributions for The Big Showdown by using one name – this would be “Kwok Jor” on the English print.
 This is reminiscent of the Roman God named Janus, one face looks at the past while the other looks towards the future.
 Wong Tin-Lam saw the movie as a workshop to teach Jing how to write a screenplay, even if it meant coming up with ideas on the spot in true H.K. fashion.

-The movie was made in June – a month after Jing’s 18 birthday.
-According to him, he worked on it as a logbook keeper after just finishing his final exam at college.
+The movie was made in June – a month after Jing’s 18th birthday.
+According to him, he worked on it as a logbook keeper after just finishing his final exam at high school.
 Father and son spent two weeks in Macau to make the movie.
 It was a perfect way to keep tabs on their gambling relative.
 Jing shared this memory: “I went to see my father in his hotel room at night.
 I gently opened the door and walked in.
 He seemed so bitter, sad and lonely.
 His presence made me slightly tremble.
 He was unhappy to the extent that he suppressed his insanity through a veneer that resembled someone who is getting warmed up to avoid being cold.
 He told me the truth about the financial situation.
 This was my first time listening to him talk about feelings.
 Because I was 18, I was old enough to understand and handle what he was about to say.
 He basically told me that my mother had gambling debts.”

 The movie was made in the year of the ox.
-When it was released on the third of January, it sank without a trace by only grossing H.K.$ 125,512 by the time that it finished its run on the ninth.
+After it was released on the third of January, it sank without a trace by only grossing H.K.$ 125,512 by the time that it finished its run on the ninth.
 Jing touched on this while alluding to a film that was known in the West as Fatal Strike: “The movie opened on the same day as another martial arts movie called The Brother Two.
 This had Yasuaki Kurata in it, but it only lasted for three days and grossed H.K.$ 16,605.”

 That’s where the faint praise ends and harsh reality begins, as Jing said: “My father still lost to a Shaw Brothers movie which premiered on the same day, lasted for five days and grossed H.K.$ 164,348.
 This movie was Lee Tso-Nam’s Crazy Nuts of Kung Fu.
 It had a supporting turn from Jack Long, who not only went on to be in plenty more Kung Fu movies than Charles Heung, but way more movies in general.”